Ergon-moe/Bitcoin-Static/DISCLOSURE_POLICY.md

 ## Deviations from the Standard

-While Bitcoin Static believes that strong cohesion among neighoring projects and ethical behavior can be standardized to reduce poorly handled disclosure incidents, we also believe that it's in the best interest of Bitcoin Cash for us to deviate from the standard in the following ways:
+While Bitcoin Static believes that strong cohesion among neighoring projects and ethical behavior can be standardized to reduce poorly handled disclosure incidents, we also believe that it's in the best interest of Ergon for us to deviate from the standard in the following ways:

 * The standard calls for coordinated releases.
 While Bitcoin Static will make attempts to coordinate releases when possible, it's not always feasible to coordinate urgent fixes for catastrophic exploits (ie. chain splitting events).
 For critical fixes, Bitcoin Static will release them in the next release when possible.

 ## Making changes to this disclosure policy

-Note that any changes to this disclosure policy should be mirrored in a pull request to the [Bitcoin Static repository](https://gitlab.com/bitcoin-cash-node/bitcoin-cash-node).
+Note that any changes to this disclosure policy should be mirrored in a pull request to the [Bitcoin Static repository](https://github.com/Ergon-moe/Bitcoin-Static).